-Starting with a list of sensors and finishing with a collection of tutorials, in this chapter is available a series of accelerometer sensors as well as tutorials to start learning how to interface an accelerometer sensor and how to add code in order to read information from these.
+Starting with a list of sensors and finishing with a collection of tutorials, in this chapter is available a series of accelerometer sensors as well as tutorials to start learning how to interface an accelerometer sensor and how to add code in order to read information from these tiny components.

 MMA7260Q – triple-axis accelerometer sensor with three analog output channels and selectable range.

 ADXL330 – triple-axis accelerometer sensor and range between -3g to + 3g.
-Features including a very low noise and a low power consumption.
+The features include a very low noise and a low power consumption.

 ADXL335 – one of the most powerful tripled-axis accelerometer sensor from ADXL series capable for measurement range between -3g to + 3g.
 It has triple-axis MEMS accelerometer with extremely low noise and power consumption.
 The sensor has a full sensing range of +/-3g.

 Memsic 2125 – dual-axis accelerometer sensor with a range of -3g to + 3g.
 The sensor is designed to measure the acceleration, rotation, tilt, and vibration of a robot.

-In the following are available a series of tutorials to interface and write programming lines for accelerometer sensors.
+In the following are available a series of tutorials to interface and programs to read the data from accelerometer sensors.